Employees constantly lost or misplaced badge cards and fobs

 We have 4 access levels—general public, managers and senior managers, and admin.

 It took a lot of training, because no one likes change.
-We installed Kisi but kept both the previous system and Kisi running at same time.
+We installed Kisi but kept both the previous system and Kisi running at the same time.
 Prior to issuing Kisi credentials to everyone we sent out multiple communications on how to use it, best practices, and gave multiple rundowns so people would know what to expect on the day we started it.
 After keeping both systems running simultaneously we did a hard launch and turned off our old system one day—it forced everyone to begin using Kisi if they weren't already.

 One key feature is the Google organization unit integration, that’s huge for us!
 It means we can create and manage Kisi members and access levels within a system we already use; having that admin portal and a direct integration with Wink, for one-time requests, lets visitors go through our approval chain and pass through Kisi so we know exactly what’s going on at all locations.